The Words of Jesus the Christ,

 -Amaziah's great-great-great-great-great-great-grandson Jehoiakim (Eliakim) was the 17th king to rule Judah.
 During Jehoiakim's 11-year reign, the Lord God gave Jeremiah the prophet a command, and Jeremiah gave Baruch the scribe a command.
 Afterwards, Baruch wrote down the words that Jeremiah heard from the Lord God, and Baruch read the words to the Israelites in the temple, and a fast was proclaimed.

 -Jehoiachin (Jeconiah/Coniah), the son born to Jehoiakim and Nehushta, was the 18th king to rule Judah.
-During Jehoiachin's reign, the Babylonians (Chaldeans), invaded Judah and Jerusalem and took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
+During Jehoiachin's 3-month reign, the Babylonians (Chaldeans) invaded Judah and Jerusalem and took more prominent Israelites, including Jehoiachin, his wives and mother, to Babylon.
 In Babylon, after Daniel, an Israelite captive, was put into the den of lions, according to the command of King Darius, ruler of Babylon, Darius spent the night fasting.
-When Daniel was studying the divinely inspired words written by Jeremiah the prophet about the upcoming 70 years of captivity, Daniel set his face toward the Lord God, and prayed, made supplications, fasted, and confessed his sin and the sin of his fellow Israelites.
+When Daniel was studying the divinely inspired words written by Jeremiah the prophet, Daniel set his face towards the Lord God, and prayed, made supplications, fasted, and confessed his sin and the sin of his fellow Israelites.

-Over 400 years after Mordecai and Esther worked to keep the Israelites from being killed, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Levi.
+Over 400 years after Mordecai and Esther worked to keep the Israelites from being killed, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
-While in Galilee, Jesus spoke to a group of Pharisees and the disciples of John the Baptist about the disciples of Jesus and fasting.
+In Galilee, Jesus spoke to a group of Pharisees, and the disciples of John the Baptist, about the disciples of Jesus and fasting.
 When Jesus was speaking to a group of despisers who thought themselves to be righteous, Jesus told a parable that involved a Pharisee and the Pharisee's fasting.-Genesis 11:26-50:26, Exodus, Numbers 13:1-14:45, 20:1-29, 26:1-27:23, Deuteronomy 31:1-34:12, Joshua 1:1-4:24, 23:1-24:33, Judges, Ruth, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles, 2 Chronicles, Ezra, Nehemiah, Esther, Job, Jeremiah 36:1-32, 39:1-18, 52:1-34, Daniel, Matthew, Mark, Luke, John, Acts 1:1-26, Galatians 1:1-2:21, Jude

 Click the link below to read more posts in this category: